-Herpes is one of the most common viruses in the world, with upwards of 67% of the world population under the age of 50 carrying it, according to the World Health Organization.
+Herpes Simplex Type 1 is one of the most common viruses in the world, with upwards of 67 percent of the world population under the age of 50 carrying it, according to the World Health Organization.

 Many people who show no oral herpes symptoms are asymptomatic, meaning they’re infected with the HSV-1 virus but don’t have oral herpes sores or other visible herpes symptoms.

-However, typical visible herpes symptoms include visible cold sores and lesions on or around the mouth, fever, tingling on the mouth or lips, headache, etc. Of course, unless you suspect you may be suffering from an initial outbreak).
+However, typical visible herpes symptoms include visible cold sores and lesions on or around the mouth, fever, tingling on the mouth or lips, headache, etc. (especially during an initial outbreak).